 - Being alone and feeling lonely can lead to the consumption of substances as a way of coping; resulting in a higher risk of addiction.

 - The nature of the substance.
-Some substances, such as meth, heroin or cocaine can bring about addiction more rapidly than alcohol.
-For example, if a group of people were to use methamphetamine every day for six months, and another identical group of people were to drink alcohol every day for the same period, the number of meth addicts at the end of the six months would be a lot higher than the number of alcoholics.
+Some substances, such as crack, heroin or cocaine can bring about addiction more rapidly than others.
+For example, if a group of people were to take crack every day for six months, and another identical group of people were to drink alcohol every day for the same period, the number of crack addicts at the end of the six months would be a lot higher than the number of alcoholics.
 For some people, trying a substance even once can be enough to spark an addiction.
 Crack, also known as crack cocaine or rock, is a freebase form of cocaine that can be smoked.

 - Age when substance was first consumed.
-Studies of alcoholism have shown that people who start consuming a drug earlier in life have a higher risk of eventually becoming addicted, than those who started later.
+Studies of alcoholism have shown that people who start consuming earlier in life have a higher risk of eventually becoming addicted, than those who started later.
 The human brain does not reach full maturity until the mid-twenties.
 For this reason, alcohol and drugs may be more addicting when used regularly, for young people.

-- Stress and anxiety.
-If an individuals stress levels are high there is a greater chance a substance, such as alcohol may be used in an attempt to blank out the upheaval.
-Some stress hormones are linked to alcoholism.
+- If a person’s stress levels are high there is a greater chance a substance may be used in an attempt to blank out the upheaval.
+Some stress hormones are linked to drugs and alcohol.

 - How the body metabolizes (processes) the substance.
-In cases of alcohol, for example, individuals who need a higher dose to achieve an effect have a higher risk of becoming addicted.
-Once addicted, there has to be a clear intent to succeed before an addiction can be overcome.
-People must have a degree of motivation; otherwise they wont even make an effort to quit.
-People must have the personal discipline to stick to their quit program whatever it may be.
-They must have the self-confidence to believe in themselves and their ability to beat the addiction.
-For a person to overcome any addiction they must first be willing to do whatever it takes to change, for a change to take place.
-Without all of these qualities, they may as well remain addicted, because no quit method can work.
+In cases of alcohol, for example, individuals who need a higher dose to achieve an effect have a higher risk of eventually becoming addicted.
+For a person to overcome any addition they must first be willing to do whatever it takes to change, for a change to take place.
+In other words, there has to be a clear intent to succeed before an addiction can be overcome.
+People must have a degree of motivation; otherwise, they will not make a decent effort to quit.
+People must have the personal discipline to stick to their quit program, whatever it may be.
+They must have the self-confidence to believe in themselves, and their ability to beat the addiction.
+Without all of these qualities, they may as well remain addicted, because no quit method can work for them.

 You need never suffer from the debilitating effects of addiction again, there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Therapy and Advanced Hypnotherapy methods in Darwin, Perth, Bali and Singapore to overcome the root cause of addiction and dependency in just one session.
-He brings with him around 20 years passionate experience, and thousands of past successful and happy clients.
+Peter Zapfella has created a range of specific therapies, using Neuro-Linguistic Programming (NLP), the Emotional Alignment Technique, and advanced hypnotherapy methods in Mandurah, Perth, Singapore and Bali to overcome the root cause of addiction and dependency in just one session.
+He brings with him more than 25 years of passionate experience and thousands of past successful and happy clients.

 Please indicate your location and the nature of the personal challenge/s you wish to change.
 Your phone number will enable Peter to discuss your particular issues with you and give an appropriate fee estimate.